-with an implicit sum over $j$ from 1 to 8, into the determining equations.
-We don't include explicit spacetime variables in \eqref{E:2HDMansatz}, since we are only considering pure scalar symmetries, although it would have been a principal possibility for non-scalar symmetries.
-After substituting \eqref{E:2HDMansatz}, we are left with a system of 353 polynomial equations
+with an implicit sum over $j$ ranging from 1 to 8 into the determining equations.
+We do not include explicit spacetime variables in \eqref{E:2HDMansatz} because we are only considering pure scalar symmetries, although it would have been a principal possibility for non-scalar symmetries.
+After substituting \eqref{E:2HDMansatz}, we obtain a system of 353 polynomial equations

-in the $q=24$ fields, with $1\leq k \leq 353$.
-The polynomials $P_k$ will contain parameters from the Lagrangian, in addition to the $a_i$'s and $b_{ij}$'s.
-All the equations \eqref{E:pol2HDM} have to hold for all values of the fields, to have a symmetry.
-This means that the coefficients of all distinct monomials in the fields, in all equations \eqref{E:pol2HDM}, have to be zero.
-More precisely, let a general monomial $\bar{m}$ in the $q=24$ fields be written
+for the $q=24$ fields \eqref{E:24fields}, with $1 \leq k \leq 353$.
+All derivatives of the fields were eliminated when deriving the general determining equations for the functions $\eta^i$ and $\xi^\mu$.
+The polynomials $P_k$ depend on the parameters of the Lagrangian, as well as on the unknown constants $a_i$ and $b_{ij}$, which we wish to determine for the different possible choices of Lagrangian parameters.
+For a symmetry to be present, all equations \eqref{E:pol2HDM} must hold for all field values, in complete analogy with the requirement that \eqref{E:detEqsPhi4end} must hold for all values of $\phi$ (and $x$).
+This implies that, in each equation \eqref{E:pol2HDM}, the coefficients of all distinct monomials in the fields must vanish.